 - work alongside professors who are invested in your academic and spiritual growth

 - use analysis, design, and experiments to solve problems posed by clients

 - complete a program that will prepare you for any project or challenge your career might bring

 - Learn engineering by doing engineering in our project-based, hands-on program.

-- Gain real-world experience with outside companies and clients, as well as multiple projects during your four years.
+- Gain real-world experience with outside companies and clients while you work on multiple projects during your four years.

-- Spend the summer doing real, cutting-edge engineering design work - and get paid for it.
+- Spend the summer doing cutting-edge engineering design work – and get paid for it.

 - Work on research projects aimed at solving real-world problems, then publish and present at national conferences.

-- Join the 98 percent of Houghton graduates who are employed or attending graduate school within one year of graduation.
+- Join the 98% of Houghton graduates who are employed or attending graduate school within one year of graduation.